3ga01/alx-system_engineering-devops/0x00-shell_basics/README.md

 5.Script to Display current directory contents, including hidden files (starting with .)
 6.Script to Display current directory contents, Long format, with user and group IDs displayed numerically, And hidden files (starting with .)
 7.Script that creates a directory named my_first_directory in the /tmp/ directory.
+8.Script to Move the file betty from /tmp/ to /tmp/my_first_directory.